abstractqqq/dsds/readme.md

 Python 3.9, 3.11+ is recommended.
 We are forward looking.

-pip install polars orjson scipy numpy
+pip install polars scipy numpy

 pip install dsds[all]